SQR-073

 }

-In the initial implementation, Gafaelfawr won’t cache the quota override information and will try to retrieve it from Redis for every request potentially affected by quotas.
-We’ll see if that creates a performance problem and add in-memory caching if it does.
+In the initial implementation, Gafaelfawr does not cache the quota override information and will try to retrieve it from Redis for every request potentially affected by quotas.
+We will see if that creates a performance problem and add in-memory caching if it does.

 Quota override UI#